‘Game of Thrones’ tour inspires ‘Modi Circuit’ in Uttarakhand; to cover ‘Man vs Wild’ trail

-The Uttarakhand government is working on the ‘Modi Circuit’, a trial to cover the places visited by Prime Minister Narendra Modi in Bear Grylls’ show, ‘Man vs Wild’.
+The Uttarakhand government is working on the ‘Modi Circuit’, a trail to cover the places visited by Prime Minister Narendra Modi in Bear Grylls’ show, ‘Man vs Wild’.

 The circuit, inside the Jim Corbett National Park, will cover the places visited and the activities done by the PM.
 The Tourism Department of the state has started identifying the places and making arrangements for accommodation for tourists, stated a report by The Indian Express.
 They are looking at places that are along a 30-40 km distance.